arch-unit-ts/arch-unit-ts/README.md

 TsMorph might have difficulties to read some dependencies.
 When it happens, a warn will be printed in the console.
-With jest, this warn might be quite big because it's console also print the place where the warn has happened.
+With jest, this warn might be quite big because its console also print the place where the warn has happened.
 (Switch to vitest ? :p)